cha87de/clouds-exercises/ex-6/lesson-swarm.md

 docker stack deploy --compose-file docker-compose.yaml mediawiki
 ```

-Validate with `docker stack ps mediawiki` that you have three containers running, and check
+Validate with `docker stack ps mediawiki` that you have three containers
-if you can access the mediawiki application via web browser.
+running, and check if you can access the mediawiki application via web browser.

-We have now deployed the mediawiki in Docker containers across several (manually created) Docker hosts.
+We have now deployed the mediawiki in Docker containers across several (manually
+created) Docker hosts.

+## Task: Clean up

+Depending on your interests, run experiments with Docker Swarm.
+When you're done, make sure to clean up the resources in OpenStack, especially before moving on to the next lesson.

+Clean up with terraform is as easy as typing `terraform destroy` :-)